 Most of the elements I discuss above can actually be fixed with editing!
 Nobody is perfect and trying to catch every technicality in the moment can be difficult.
 Especially when you first start applying them.
 Cropping, straightening and fixing exposure (lighting) can help you turn a good photo into something great.

 There are so many great apps you can use to edit your photos on your iPhone, but some of my favorites are: Adobe Lightroom, Snapseed, & VSCO.
+Using presets is an easy way to edit your photos on the fly.
+You can purchase my custom presets HERE.

 Please leave a comment below if you found this post helpful!